kibo-money/kibo/README.md

 Whether you're an enthusiast, a researcher, a miner, an analyst, a trader, a skeptic or just curious, there is something for everyone !

-While it's not the first tool trying to solve these problems, it's the first that is completely free, open-source and self-hostable.
+This project was created out of frustration by all the alternatives that were either very expensive and thus discriminatory and against bitcoin values or just very limited and none were open-source and verifiable.
+So while it's not the first tool trying to solve these problems, it's the first that is completely free, open-source and self-hostable.

 If you are a user of [mempool.space](https://mempool.space), you'll find this to be very complimentary, as it offers a macro view of the chain over time instead of a detailed one.